-Effective Date: 11/9/2011
+Effective Date: 9/12/2016

 Responsible Office: Property Officer

-“Computer storage devices” include personal computers, laptops, computer servers, copiers, fax machines, scanners, ipads, along with other electronic equipment that store data.
+Computer storage devices include personal computers, laptops, computer servers, copiers, fax machines, scanners, tables such as iPads, and VoIP phones, along with other electronic equipment that stores data.

-Computer storage devices declared as surplus equipment:
+Procedure for computer storage and electronic media devices declared as surplus equipment:

 - The department erases sensitive data before releasing the device.